 Title 42 is expiring, citing improved public health conditions and the need to address the humanitarian crisis at the border.

 If it is ended, it would allow for the reinstatement of asylum protections for migrants who are fleeing persecution or violence in their home countries.
-It would also allow for the processing of unaccompanied minors and the reunification of families who have been separated at the border.
+It would also allow for the processing of unaccompanied minors.
+This would result in the reunification of families who have been separated at the border.

-However, ending Title 42 may also lead to an increase in migration to the United States, which could strain the resources of border communities and immigration agencies.
+However, ending it may also lead to an increase in migration to the United States.
+This could strain the resources of border communities and immigration agencies.

-Without Title 42, the primary border enforcement tool since March 2020, authorities will be returning to decades-old protocols at a time of unprecedented mass migration, which raises concerns about a surge in migrants after the border restriction is lifted.
+Without Title 42, authorities will be returning to decades-old protocols.
+This will occur at a time of unprecedented mass migration, which raises concerns about a surge in migrants after the border restriction is lifted.

-The Administration has been readying for the shift with other tools, including setting up processing centers in Guatemala and Colombia where people can apply for asylum before they come to the southern border.
+The Administration has been readying for the shift with other tools.
+This includes setting up processing centers in Guatemala and Colombia where people can apply for asylum before they come to the southern border.
 The Administration also is requiring people to use a computer app to make appointments to request entry.
 It has turned to U.S. sponsors and focused on reuniting families, provided humanitarian parole to some fleeing Haiti and Latin America and forged agreements with other countries, including Mexico.

 Title 42 has had a significant impact on immigration, particularly on asylum seekers and unaccompanied minors.
 The Biden administration’s plans to end the policy could have major implications for immigration policy and border communities.
 As the situation continues to evolve, it is important to stay informed about the latest developments and to advocate for policies that uphold human rights and protect the most vulnerable members of our society.